brianshumate/vss/README.md

 ## Use Vault

-Export VAULT_ADDR to communicate with the Vault container.
+Export the correct VAULT_ADDR value to communicate with the Vault container.

 ```shell
 $ export VAULT_ADDR=http://127.0.0.1:8200